 Immutable servers solve this entire mess.
 With an immutable server, any change is an indication of compromise — as no modifications are authorized, ever!

 When Intrusion Detection Systems are coupled with immutable servers, they can detect changes to the system in real-time and either quarantine, stop or terminate the server immediately.

 Extended to the entire cloud, the immutable paradigm enables an entire cloud service to be exactly configured and monitored for any unauthorized changes.
 It is thus much harder for an attacker to modify or corrupt the service without immediate detection.

-On the cloud-side, SenseDeep detects in real-time any changes made to the cloud configuration.
+On the cloud-side, Terraform can audit the configuration for deviations and can re-apply the desired configuration.
 On AWS, this means detecting changes to VPCs, service groups, accounts, IAM roles etc.